 Chargebacks happen when your business charges a credit card and the cardholder tells their issuing bank that the charge was not authorized and should therefore be refunded.

 When you use a credit card authorization form, just like in the case of fraud for CNP transactions, it helps validate the legitimacy of the charge.
 This means that you’re more likely to win the case and keep the money—unfortunately, however, there’s no way to get your time back.
 A credit card authorization form may also deter customers from pursuing chargebacks in the first place.
+Learn more about chargebacks.

-Every business that accepts noncash transactions are expected to observe Payment Card Industry Data Security Standard (PCI DSS) compliance standards to avoid liability in case of data breach.
+Every business that accepts noncash transactions is expected to observe Payment Card Industry Data Security Standard (PCI DSS) compliance standards to avoid liability in case of data breach.
 This includes policies on how to store and manage credit card authorization forms.
 Note that payment processors and merchant account providers expect businesses to remain PCI-compliant or be assessed for noncompliance fees that start at $19.95 per month.

 Here are the PCI guidelines for storing credit card authorization forms: